+Anyways, with the exception of bedroom mix-ups, life seemed to be heading in the vague direction of 'normal.'
+Or as normal as possible, at least, when your last name’s Bennett.
+Reporters still hounded the doors whenever one of us left the house, but their numbers were decreasing.
 I knew Aidan and Mrs. Potter were hiding all the newspapers and magazines that came to the house — for my benefit, so I wouldn’t have to read the articles slandering me and my virtue, or whatever (all written by a Mrs. Skeeter, no doubt) — but I tried not to let that bother me.

-“Don’t worry about them, Aggy.
-Those low-life paparazzi, they’re just losers.
+“Don’t worry about them, Aggy," she said one night as we set the table for dinner.
+"Those low-life paparazzi — they’re just losers.
 All the men still live with their mothers, and all the women date the men who still live with their mothers.
-You really have no one to be scared of.”
+You have no one to be scared of.”

 Ginny sighed, tweaking a fork so it rested perfectly straight on the table.
 She was still frail-looking from the Ministry, but the color was back in her cheeks and she was as vibrant as ever.
-“If it helps, I've read all of them and none are really that bad.
-A lot of newspapers are too busy revering you as a hero to bother with stupid gossip.
+“If it helps, I've read all of the articles and none are really that bad.
+A lot of newspapers are too busy labeling you as a hero to bother with stupid gossip.
 It’s only Witch Weekly

-It was always weird to watch him interact with his family — the way he bickered good-naturedly with Lily and Ginny, the way he never let them do any work or chores if he could help it, always swooping in last minute to take the dirty plates or trash bags off their hands...
+It was always weird to watch Potter interact with his family — the way he bickered good-naturedly with Lily and Ginny, how he never let them do any work or chores if he could help it, always gallantly swooping in last minute with a helping hand to grab the trash, the dirty dishes, the laundry basket...

 He treated them the opposite he treated me — all the wit without the scathing, all the chivalry without the reluctance.
+It hurt to watch.

 “Have you been sleeping well?”